Andy-UTAS/POLUS/docs/partII/eonm.md

 * Measurements of the electron energy and supplied magnetic field are carefully made under the appropriate conditions
 * Careful analysis of the relationship between the electron energy and magnetic field experienced by the electron

 A suitable plot will permit the extraction of the charge-to-mass ratio and allow you to infer information about the local magnetic environment.

 ## Additional resources

 <figure markdown>
-<a href = 'Legacy\e-m_image.pdf'> <i class="fas fa-image fa-3x"></i> </a>
+<a href = 'Legacy/e-m_image.pdf'> <i class="fas fa-image fa-3x"></i> </a>
     <figcaption>Image of apparatus
     </figcaption>
 </figure>